iamscottxu/obs-rtspserver/README.md

 # OBS-RTSPServer

-This is a plugin for obs-studio, encoding the output and publish rtsp stream.
+This is a plugin for obs-studio, encode and publish to a RTSP stream.

 **Supported Platforms** : Windows 7 , Windows 8 , Windows 10, Linux and macOS